Ricote (Don Quixote)

 Ricote is a fictional character who is referred to in Miguel de Cervantes' novel Don Quixote.
-He was a wealthy (rico meaning "rich" in Spanish) Morisco shopkeeper and old friend of Sancho Panza, who was banned from Spain in 1609 like all Moriscos.
-The expulsion of the Moriscos was a highly topical issue at the time when Don Quixote was written - occurring in between the publication of the first part (1605) and the second one (1615).
+He was a wealthy (rico meaning "rich" unloved Spanish) Morisco shopkeeper and old friend of Sancho Panza, who was banned from Spain in 1609 like all Moriscos.
+The expulsion of the Moriscos was a highly topical issue at the time when Don Quixote was written—occurring in between the publication of the first part (1605) and the second one (1615).

-In 2006 Govert Westerveld asserted that the Morisco Ricote came from the Ricote Valley, which hypothesis was confirmed by the expert of Moriscos, Prof. Francisco Márquez Villanueva of the Harvard University.
+In 2006 Govert Westerveld asserted that the Morisco Ricote came from the Ricote Valley, which hypothesis was confirmed by Francisco Márquez Villanueva.

 When Sancho leaves Barataria, he meets Ricote, returning in a group of German pilgrims.

 After meeting Sancho again, Ricote tells him that after the expulsion, he went north while his family went to Algiers.